zacshi/RNAseq_projOne/README.md

 ### RNA-sequencing data analysis: project one

-Data are from 3 groups, 4 count table each.
+Data are from 3 groups, 4 count tables each.